The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 // A GET request to /api/hello?name=ben will send the response "hello ben"
 ```

 - A **controller** is a callback function that parses a request and sends a response.
-It will be invoked by the `app` when the associated path is hit.
+It will be invoked by the Express `app` when the associated endpoint is sent a request.
-- It receives a `req` object which can be used to get data about the request which can include **query parameters**.
+    - The controller receives a `req` object from the Express `app` which holds data about the request, including **query parameters**.
-- It receives a `res` object which can be used to send a response.
+    - It also receives a `res` object which has methods to send a response.

 What about `next`?

 ## Middleware

-A "middleware" is a function, similar to a controller, that can also parse requests and perform server-side actions.
+A "middleware" is a type of controller that can also parse requests and perform server-side actions.

-Unlike controllers, middleware **pass the request to the next function in the chain without sending a response to the client.** They sit in the "middle" of the chain of middleware/controllers.
+Unlike normal controllers, middleware functions **pass the request to the next function in the chain without sending a response to the client.** They sit in the "middle" of the chain of middleware/controllers.

 For example, this middleware prints out information about the incoming request in a nice format: